 - AGE & HEALTH/SAFETY RESTRICTIONS

 1. Infants/children who are not toilet trained and adults who are incontinent must wear a clean diaper or disposable swim diaper covered by separate rubber/vinyl pants, all of which must fit snugly around the legs and waist if they wish to enter the people.
 If the diaper becomes soiled, this person must exist the pool immediately and may not return until he/she has taken or been given a soap shower and has been covered by a new diaper with clean rubber/vinyl pants.

-2. Children under 12 years old must be accompanied by an adult supervisor (age 18+).
+2. Minors under the age of 18 must be accompanied by an adult.

 3. Persons under the influence of alcohol or drugs will not be permitted in the pool area.